kuldeepgohilll/Expense-Management-System/README.md

 3. Let NuGet restore the packages.
 4. Press **Ctrl + F5**.
 5. The app creates the `ExpenseManagementDb` database automatically in LocalDB.
-6. Register a user or use the demo account if present.
+6. Register a new user and log in.

 ## Run from terminal
 Open a terminal in the project folder: